middlestate/vyla-www/src/pages/about/index.md

             of Beijing, China.
 Asia is today a market consisting of 70% of the global animal population and the fastest growing animal identification and monitoring market.
-Mr Levsky is also a board member of Artex Barn Solution which is a Canadian based company.
+Mr Levsky is also a board member of Artex Barn Solutions.
       image: /img/bio-yoav.png
       name: Yoav Levsky
       title: PRESIDENT